FastConnect: With an Oracle Partner

 - Connection Rate Limit (Mbps): (Required) Enter the speed (in Mbps) for the connection.
 1000 Mbps is 1 Gbps, and 10,000 Mbps is 10 Gbps.
 The setting must be equal to or less than the bandwidth provisioned at both ends of the virtual circuit.

-- Create a connection to AWS: Check this only if
+- Create a connection to AWS: Check this only if the third-party cloud service is AWS.
+Enter the following information:

 - AWS Connection Name: (Required) This information is used to connect AWS to the Megaport MCR.